Best Wave Alternatives (2026) — 5+ Options Compared

 What is the best free alternative to Wave?

 The best free alternative to Wave is Zoho Books, which offers Free for <$50K revenue.
+Other excellent free options include GnuCash and Akaunting.
+These free alternatives provide core functionality comparable to Wave without the cost barrier.

 Is there an open-source alternative to Wave?